1Consumption/Mobile-Programming-Term-Project/README.md

 <br>

 # Download: Android Play Store '서방'
-You can download our application from Google Play Store
+You can download our application from Google Play Store<br>
 Notice: Target SDK Version(27)
 ##
 #### Gradle